Step up your tomato game with this robust, homemade recipe for marinated tomatoes.

 - Wash tomatoes and slice ¼ " thick.

-- Whisk remaining ingredients and pour over tomatoes in a shallow bowl or a freezer bag.
+- Whisk the remaining ingredients and pour over tomatoes and onions in a shallow bowl or a freezer bag.

 - Marinate at least 2 hours or up to 2 days turning occasionally.
 Discard garlic before serving.